TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 68/Psalms 68.9.md

 ---

-Thou, O God, didst send a plentiful rain, Thou didst confirm thine inheritance, when it was weary.
+You, God, sent a plentiful rain.
+You confirmed your inheritance, when it was weary.